-MizuRoute (Mizukami et al., 2016) uses the “vector-river network” defined based on the MERIT-basin (Lin et al. 2019).
-The PNW-subset of the western US modeling framework includes 17,957 river reaches (blue lines in Figure 1) and their associated contributing catchmentswithin the Pacific Northwest.
-Since SUMMA’s HRUs and mizuRoute’s MERIT basin HRUs differ in the size, runoff remapping is performed within mizuRoute using the 1st order mass conserving averages.
-Then, the model performs a river reach routing to route the runoff for each river reach in the order defined by the river network topology.
-Among several reach routing schemes offered by mizuRoute, we use the quickest routing method, Impulse Response Function or Unit Hydrograph based routing.
-This scheme mimics Lohmann’s IRF routing, which was used in the hydrologic modeling for past climate change studies in the US.
-MizuRoute also uses a 3-hour simulation step.
+MizuRoute (Mizukami et al., 2016) uses a “vector-based” river network” defined based on the MERIT-basin (Lin et al. 2019).
+The PNW-subset of the western US modeling framework includes 17,957 river reaches (blue lines in Figure 1) and their associated contributing catchments (HRUs) within the Pacific Northwest.
+Since SUMMA’s HRUs and mizuRoute’s MERIT basin HRUs differ in size, runoff re-mapping is performed within mizuRoute using first -order mass conserving averages approach.
+Then, the model performs a river reach routing to route the catchment runoff for each HRUin the order defined by the river network topology.
+Among several reach routing schemes offered by mizuRoute, we use the quickest routing method, which is the Impulse Response Function (IRF) or Unit Hydrograph based routing.
+This scheme mimics Lohmann’s IRF routing, which was used in the hydrologic modeling configurations for past climate change studies in the US.

-Overview of forcings (GMET/metsim)
+3.2 Hydrologic Model Calibration

+3.2.1 Retrospective Forcing Dataset

 We use an observation based 6-km climate dataset generated using the Gridded Meteorological Ensemble Tool (GMET; Newman et al. 2015; Bunn et al, 2022) as the retrospective forcing dataset for SUMMA.
 The GMET data are available from 1970 through 2023.
-GMET is based on multiple logistic and linear regression using static geophysical attributes to predict precipitation and temperature across a grid (Clark and Slater, 2006; Newman, 2015).
-The core algorithm is a spatial regression approach for interpolatingsitu meteorological observations, using spatially distributed terrain variables as predictor fields in an ordinary least squares (OLS) linear regression to explain the spatial distribution of point in situ observations of weather.
+GMET uses multiple logistic and linear regression with static geophysical attributes to predict precipitation and temperature across a grid (Clark and Slater, 2006; Newman, 2015).
+The core algorithm is a spatial regression approach for interpolating between in situ, point meteorological observations, by using spatially distributed terrain variables as predictor fields in an ordinary least squares (OLS) linear regression to explain the spatial distribution of weather reflected in the observational records.
 The spatial predictors are static geophysical attributes (south-north and east-west slopes, elevation, latitude, and longitude).
-The regression is applied to predict daily precipitation, mean temperature, and diurnal temperature range (DTR) for each target grid cell, on each day, based on the current observed values of those variables within a sample from the 30 nearest meteorological stations and given their relationship to the local terrain features at the station locations.
+The regression is applied to predict daily, accumulated precipitation, mean temperature, and diurnal temperature range (DTR) for each target grid cell, on each day.
+Regression model inputs are based on the current observed values of those variables within a sample from the 30 nearest meteorological stations, taking into consideration their relationship to the local terrain features at the station locations.
 This strategy generates dynamic (time-varying) mean and uncertainty estimates of the daily meteorological fields that are driven by daily observed meteorological conditions.

-In the prior westwide modeling projects, GMET was applied for the period 1970 to present at both 1/8th and 1/16th degree resolutions, yielding daily precipitation and temperature minima and maxima.
-The resulting outputs were spatially remapped to SUMMA HUC12 modeling fabric and then disaggregated to 3-hourly time resolution and to a full set of meteorological fields (including radiation, pressure, humidity, wind variables) using MetSim (Bennett et al, 2020on ,), a python-based wrapper for the MTCLIM program (Running et al, 1989).
+In prior western US modeling projects, GMET was applied for the period 1970 to present at both 1/8th and 1/16th degree resolutions, yielding daily, accumulated precipitation and temperature minima and maxima.
+The resulting outputs were spatially remapped to the SUMMA HUC12 modeling fabric and then disaggregated to a 3-hourly time resolution and to a full set of meteorological fields (including radiation, pressure, humidity, wind variables) using MetSim (Bennett et al, 2020).
+MetSim is a python-based wrapper (i.e. hydrometerologic forcing disaggregator) based on the MtClim program (Running et al, 1989).
 This approach was applied to the entire western US, and the model forcing inputs for the PNW domain were extracted from the larger domain forcing dataset.